Show Me Show Me

-Show Me Show Me is a pre-school television series that aired on CBeebies from 6 July 2009 to 30 October 2015 and is created and presented by Chris Jarvis and Pui Fan Lee.
+Show Me Show Me is a pre-school television series that aired on CBeebies from 6 July 2009 to 30 October 2015 and was created and presented by Chris Jarvis and Pui Fan Lee.
 The series teaches and shows children to read stories about their toys.
-The show also aired on Pluto TV's BBC Kids FAST Channel in the United States, ABC Kids in Australia, BBC Kids in Canada and on BBC One And BBC Two.

 Characters

 The show features five toys: Mo Mo, Tom, Stuffy, Miss Mouse, and Teddington, each of which appears in their own song as well as in a storybook adventure.